Microsoft Corporation (MSFT)

 Turnover ratios

-The activity ratios provide valuable insights into how efficiently Microsoft Corporation is managing its resources.
-Let's analyze each of the activity ratios:
+Activity ratios provide insights into how efficiently a company is managing its assets and operating its business.
+Let's analyze the activity ratios of Microsoft Corporation based on the provided data.

 1. Inventory Turnover: